 Health Research Policy and Systems 2017 15:44 DOI: 10.1186/s12961-017-0204-x

-Following on from the recent paper on a research agenda-setting exercise for health systems research in fragile and conflict-affected states (FCAS), the Thematic Working Group on Health Systems in fragile and conflict-affected states has published a follow-up paper on the challenges to doing health systems research in these settings.
+Following on from the paper on a research agenda-setting exercise for health systems research in fragile and conflict-affected states (FCAS), the Thematic Working Group on Health Systems in fragile and conflict-affected states published a follow-up paper on the challenges to doing health systems research in these settings.

 An understanding of the particular challenges of conducting health systems research in FCAS is essential to tackling them, and thereby supporting the high quality research needed to inform the policies and programmes that will improve access to health services and, ultimately, health outcomes in these complex and challenging settings.